Botanically known as Impatiens balsamina (Im-PAY-shens bal-SAM-in-uh), the balsam flower is native to Asia (India and Myanmar).

 The right time for transplanting Impatiens balsamina is when the seedlings have been watered.
 It should also be transplanted on a cool day or in the evening.
 The best time for transplanting seedlings is when they burst with the first few baby leaves.

 Balsam plants need to be kept moist at all times.
-They will continue to thrive during the worst heat conditions only if they are adequately watered.
+They will only continue to thrive during the worst heat conditions if adequately watered.

 Balsam Flowers Pests and Diseases

-Watch out for whiteflies and aphids.
+Watch out for insects like whiteflies and aphids.
 Apply an adequate pesticide to the plant daily and remove infested flower petals if you spot them.

 Red spider mites may attack the plant due to its exposure to full sunlight and dry air.